mohsenshafiei/zooom-challenge/README.md

 ## How to Use

-In order to grab a copy of the project and run it, you have to clone it via `Git` and then run the following command:
+In order to grab a copy of the project and run it, you have to clone it via `Git` and set your MAPBOX_TOKEN in .env file then run the following command:

 ```bash
 # Install project dependencies